Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Alternative objectives

 \subsection{Greedy Objective}

 The quadratic firming criterion \eqref{eq:tildeF} used so far leads to a smooth relationship between $B_k(X, I)$ and SoC $I$.
-In contrast, a greedy controller engages in immediate charging or discharging without any foresight.
-To demonstrate this, we introduce the $L_1$ objective:
+In contrast, a greedy controller reacts myopically by charging or discharging immediately, without any foresight.
+To illustrate, consider the $L_1$ objective:

-\( L_1 \)-optimal control is less explored than quadratic \( L_2 \)-optimal control due to the non-smoothness of the objective, which leads to more complex control structures.
-Without state constraints, the optimal control can be shown to follow a \emph{bang-off-bang} structure \shortcite{exarchos_stochastic_2018,nagahara2013L1optimality}.
-In the context of our objective \eqref{eq:fgreedy}, the optimal control \( B^{L_1}_k(X_k, I_k) \) takes two values: \( X_k - M_k \) or 0, subject to state-dependent constraints \( \mathcal{B}_k(I_k) \).
+In the absence of State-of-Charge constraints, the optimal action minimizes the instantaneous dispatch deviation, with no look-ahead \parencite{exarchos_stochastic_2018,nagahara2013L1optimality}.
+Formally, the sub-gradient optimality condition of the Bellman equation under \eqref{eq:fgreedy} is